vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 1. The test files need to have a `_test.v` suffix.
 Otherwise, the V testing command will simply ignore the file.
 2. The functions to be executed must have a `test_` prefix.
-The rest of the functions are skipped.
+Any functions whose names do not start with `test_` will be skipped by `v test`, but may exist as helper functions for the tests.
+This is quite useful if you have common code shared by multiple tests.
-3. The `assert (boolean_expression)` statement is the way to check the result of a test.
+3. The `assert (boolean_expression)` statement is how we check the result of a test.
 You can use any valid boolean expression you want, including but not limited to the comparison operators.
 4. When we do not include the `module` declaration, we need to `import`